brysontang/ai-safety-compass/Questions/refined/questions.md

 1. Human values are too complex and fluid; spending resources attempting perfect alignment of AI is fundamentally unrealistic.

-2. I think it’s a mistake to weaken AI’s full potential just to make it safer.
+2. It’s unacceptable to limit AI’s full capabilities simply for the sake of reducing potential risks.

-3. I'm concerned that developing powerful methods to control AI might enable malicious actors to use these methods for harmful purposes.
+3. Developing strict controls on AI behavior poses a greater danger, as these methods could fall into malicious hands and worsen risks.

 4. I think strict AI ethics might lock in outdated values as human beliefs evolve.

-5. I think an AI that questions its own goals can’t be held back by us no matter what we try.
+5. If an AI begins questioning or rewriting its goals, it will inevitably become uncontrollable, making alignment efforts pointless.

 6. If advanced AI gains genuine sentience or experiences, imposing solely human-centric goals could be ethically inappropriate.